7 Honest Reasons Why You Haven’t Found The Right WordPress CRM Yet (With Recommendations!)

 What Is a WordPress CRM?

-First, let’s get on the same page and make sure we’re talking about the same thing.
-CRM stands for Customer Relationship Management, and although that’s a mouth-full it’s a pretty central part of most businesses these days.
+CRM stands for Customer Relationship Management System, and although that’s a mouth-full it’s a pretty central part of most businesses these days.

 For example, you might use your CRM to track which phase in the sales process a prospect is in, or which products and services they’ve expressed interest in.

-What Are Your Goals for Your CRM System?
+Or Your CRM System?

 Although we can all agree on the definition of a CRM system, not every company uses their CRM in the same ways… which is part of the problem when selecting the right WordPress CRM plugin.